jake-walker/osm-app/README.md

 ## Download

-*Sorry, at the moment there aren't any download links because the app isn't ready yet.*
+See the [releases page](https://github.com/jake-walker/osm-app/releases/) for the latest build.